gilbertchen/benchmarking/README.md

 ## Backing up a VirtualBox virtual machine

 In the second test was targeted at the other end of the spectrum - a dataset with fewer but much larger files.
 Virtual machine files typically fall into this category.
 The particular dataset for this test is a VirtualBox virtual machine file.
 The base disk image is 64 bit CentOS 7, downloaded from http://www.osboxes.org/centos/.
-Its size is about 4 GB, still small compared to virtual machines that are actually being used everday, but it is enough to quantify performance differences between these 4 backup tools.
+Its size is about 4 GB, still small compared to virtual machines that are actually being used everyday, but it is enough to quantify performance differences between these 4 backup tools.

 The first backup was performed right after the virtual machine had been set up without installing any software.
 The second backup was performed after installing common developer tools using the command `yum groupinstall 'Development Tools'`.
 The third backup was performed after a power on immediately followed by a power off.

 The following table lists the restore times by these 4 tools.
 With default settings, Duplicacy was generally slower than Attic.
 However, this is mainly because Attic does not [compute file hashes](https://www.bountysource.com/issues/31735500-show-which-distinct-versions-of-a-file-exist), while Duplicacy does.
 For a fair comparison, an option is added to Duplicacy to disable file hash computation and that made Duplicacy slightly faster than Attic.
 This is not to say that Duplicacy should make this option the default.
 Although chunk hashes along can guarantee the integrity of backups, file hashes can be useful in many ways.
 For instance, file hashes enables users to quickly identify which files in existing backups are changed.
 They also allow third-party tools to compare files on disks to those in the backups.
 Therefore, it is unlikely that Duplicacy will stop computing file hashes by default in favor of slight performance gains.

-Surpringly, for the third backup restic was the fastest.
+Surprisingly, for the third backup restic was the fastest.
 This can be explained partly by the lack of compression, partly by the high CPU usage.

 |                    |   Duplicacy (default settings)  | Duplicacy (no file hash) |   restic   |   Attic    |  duplicity  |
 |:------------------:|:----------------:|:----------------:|:----------:|:----------:|:-----------:|